petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 * `timeSeries`: can contain any derived time traces averaged onto trial e.g. temperature.
 Use nan values for undefined trials.
 * `processinginfo`: a struct with information about how the .mat file was generated including the name of the function, version, date and parameters.

 Any other field can be added to the struct containing trial-specified data.
 The `trials.behavior.mat` files should be stored in the basepath.
-Trialwise data should live in this container, while trial-intervals can be stored in other behavior structs.
+Trial-wise data should live in this container, while trial-intervals can be stored in other behavior structs.

 ### Intracellular time series
 This is a data container for intracellular recordings.
 Any MATLAB struct `intracellularName` containing intracellular data would be stored in a .mat file: `basename.intracellularName.intracellular.mat`.
 It contains fields inherited from timeSeries with the following fields: